Neverball/neverball-docs/Entities.md

 The info_player_intermission entity defines the camera position at the beginning of a level fly-in.
 The “origin” attribute gives the location, and the “target” attribute refers to the target_position defining the view direction.

+NOTE: A Neverputt map should contain two info_player_intermission entities.
+The first one defines the fly-in when a level begins.
+The second is only used for the fly-by on the main menu.
+The same target_position may be used for both, but it's better if each has its own.
+In general, the first info_player_intermission should show a broad overview of the entire map.
+The second one should show some interesting aspect of the map in detail.
+The order in which these two info_player_intermission entities appear in the entities list (and consequently in the .map file) determines which is used for the fly-in.

 ##target_position

 The target_position entity defines the initial view direction of a level fly-in, as well as the destination of a teleporter.
 The “origin” attribute gives the location.